vuoz/cygnus-xiao-ble/Readme.md

 The original cygnus repo can be found [here](https://github.com/juhakaup/keyboards/tree/main/Cygnus%20v1.0)
 All credit goes to the original creator [juhakaup](https://github.com/juhakaup).
 This is just a zmk config template that adds support for the Seeed XIAO BLE.

+### Notes on the dongle
+- A dongle is great if you keyboard is stationary.
+It decreases the latency and increases the battery life of you halves.
+- You will need another Seed XIAO BLE to use the dongle.
+The firmware for the dongle will be included in the output of the github actions build.

 ## Motivation
 - It's quite simple: The Seeed XIAO BLE is significantly cheaper than a nice! nano v2.